-North Bennet Street School will host a special exhibition featuring the full recreation of an avant-garde, 1913 book produced by Kitty Maryatt of Two Hands Press, with 24 unique interpretations by internationally-recognized design binders.
+North Bennet Street School is hosting a special exhibition featuring the full recreation of an avant-garde, 1913 book produced by Kitty Maryatt of Two Hands Press, with 24 unique interpretations by internationally-recognized design binders.

 The remarkable book by poet Blaise Cendrars and artist Sonia Delaunay, La Prose du Transsibérien et de la petite Jehanne de France, was produced by letterpress and pochoir in 1913.
 It was a landmark achievement for its time with its unprecedented format, avant-garde typography and abstract imagery, and remains vibrant and modern today.

-Kitty Maryatt of Two Hands Press has been researching the production of La Prose du Transsibérien since 2012.
+Kitty Maryatt has been researching the production of La Prose du Transsibérien since 2012.
 In 2018, she debuted a new edition of 150 copies, which faithfully incorporates techniques and methods used in the original.
 The exhibition includes her recreation, plus fine bindings by notable design binders from around the world commissioned by Maryatt and her underwriters.
-Tools, materials, and supplemental material used in the creation of Maryatt's edition of La Prose will also be on display.
+Tools, materials, and supplemental material used in the creation of Maryatt's edition of La Prose are also on display.

 Introduction to Traditional French Pochoir Workshop